 A wicked black comedy on the taboo subjects of Irish paramilitaries, extreme violence, guns and cats, The Lieutenant of Inishmore is at once shocking and farcical, yet devastating in its dissection of The Troubles.

 Originally presented by the Royal Shakespeare Company in 2001, this is the second play in Martin McDonagh's Aran Isles Trilogy which began with the 1997 play The Cripple of Inishmaan at the National Theatre.
-The third play, The Banshees of Inisheer, has not been publisher or produced.
-Martin McDonagh's other West End plays include Hangmen.
+The third play, The Banshees of Inisheer, has not been published or produced.
+Martin McDonagh's other London theatre plays include Hangmen and The Pillowman.